dlr-gtlab/gtlab-core/docs/user/scripting/04_scripting-reference.rst

         :param memberId: The id of the member to returns.
         :returns: The value in the container entry.
 Returns None, if not found.

-   .. py:method:: setPropertyContainerVal (containerId: str, index: int, memberId: str, value)
+   .. py:method:: setPropertyContainerVal(containerId: str, index: int, memberId: str, value) -> bool

       Sets the member of the index-th entry in the container, i.e. something like ``container[index].memberId = value`` .

       :example: Set the *name* member in the 2. entry of the container *input_args* to "myname":
          ``setPropertyContainerVal('input_args', 2, 'name', 'myname')``

       :param containerId: The identifier of the container.
       :param index: The index of the entry in the container.
       :param memberId: The id of the member to set.
       :param value: The value to set.
       :returns: True on success, otherwise False.
+      :rtype: bool

    .. py:method:: uuid(): str

       Returns the UUID of the object.

+      :returns: The UUID of the object.
+      :rtype: str

    .. py:method:: objectByUUID(uuid: str) -> GtObject

       Searches a child object, whose UUID is ``uuid``.

       :returns: The object matching the UUID. ``None``, if not found.
+      :rtype: GtObject or None

 .. py:class:: GtAbstractProperty